Buying a Home That Fits Your Lifestyle

 Consider the layout of your new home more than the décor or fancy finishes.
 It should flow easily from room to room and be functional for what you love to do.
 Don’t choose based on a superb carpet in the living room, but look for how welcoming it will seem to guests from a kitchen or foyer area.

-If you need help visualizing a floor plan that will work for you, consider hiring a design professional.
+If you need help visualizing a floor plan that will work for you, consider hiring a design professional for guidance.
 Your real estate agent may also point you in the right direction and help you consider things that aren’t visible, such as energy costs or Home Owners Association costs.

 When considering your home purchase, consider whether you’re using your current furniture or buying new furniture that will better fit your floor plan.
 If you want to use your existing furniture, measure the area to be sure it will work.

-While most people tend to go overboard when purchasing a home, the price of those fancy features or locations usually brings us back to earth.
+While most of us tend to go over the top when purchasing a home, the price of those fancy features or locations usually brings us back to earth.
 You know what you like, what you can live with, and what are absolute deal breakers.

 Your instincts will usually guide you in the right direction.
 If a floor plan, style, and location “feels right,” it probably is.
 But use your common sense or consult an expert if you’re unsure about making a final decision.